stibinator/DuAEF_Duik_Docs/src/docs/wiggle.md

 By default, the duration of the loop is set to the duration of the composition.

-The "Link Dimensions" checkbox will set the exact same wiggle on all the dimensions of the effect, this is very useful in scale for example, to keep the aspect ratio of the layer.
+The *Link Dimensions* checkbox will set the exact same wiggle on all the dimensions of the effect, this is very useful in scale for example, to keep the aspect ratio of the layer.

 In the details, there are some more advanced properties.
 **Complexity and multiplier** allows to have a "fractal" wiggle, and the **random seed** is used to generate the pseudo-randomness of the wiggle.